spring-projects/spring-plugin/README.markdown

 V0.8 - Oliver Gierke, SpringSource - a division of VMware

-© 2008-2012 The original authors
+&copy; 2008-2012 The original authors

-## Revision History

-* 04.11.2008 Oliver Gierke Initial draft
-* 05.11.2008 Oliver Gierke Added metadata module documentation
-* 24.01.2009 Oliver Gierke Added remark to inner bean usage
-* 23.03.2009 Oliver Gierke Added section on plugin ordering
-* 21.02.2012 Oliver Gierke Move project to SpringSource

 ## Preface

 ### Introduction

 Building extensible architectures nowadays is a core principle to create maintainable applications.
-This is why fully fledged plugin environments like *OSGi* are so poular these days.
+This is why fully fledged plugin environments like *OSGi* are so popular these days.
 Unfortunately the introduction of *OSGi* introduces a lot of complexity to projects.

 Spring Plugin provides a more pragmatic approach to plugin development by providing the core flexibility of having plugin implementations extending a core system's functionality but of course not delivering core OSGi features like dynamic class loading or runtime installation and deployment of plugins.
 Although Spring Plugin thus is not nearly as powerful as OSGi, it servers poor man's requirements to build a modular extensible application.